Infinium8/Scavenger/README.md

 npm install @infinium/scavenger
 ```

-## Basic Understanding

-Scavenger doesn't work like Google or other search engines.
-The suggestions are derived from **static** resources.
-That is, no HTTP requests are made.
-This is what gives Scavenger the ability to be so-called "lightning-fast."

-Don't worry, you don't have to know ahead-of-time all of your searchable resources.
-Indeed, the "Features" section spoke of adding resources on-the-fly.

-## Understanding Terms

-Just to give you an idea of what I'm talking about, here's a brief explanation of the terms I use to describe certain types of data.

-**Resources** are JavaScript objects that must contain, at minimum, a property `type` (this can be changed).
-These are the "searchable" resources.
-They could be, for instance, User objects or Article objects.
-They're just the data you want searched.
-They must be an object, however.

-A **resource pool** is just an array of resources.

-**Schemas** are JavaScript objects, too, but they declare searchable properties that exist on **Resources.** That is, if you don't want to make the `id` of a **Resource** searchable, you **won't** put it into the **Schema**.

-(In reality, you only ever declare one Schema, but it itself declares properties for multiple types of objects.
-That is, you can have Searchable articles separated from searchable pages.)

 ## Usage at a Glance

-1. Create Schemas that define searchable properties in your data.
+1. Create `Schema`s that define searchable properties in your data.
-2. Load static and/or dynamic resources to be searched at any point in time.
+2. Load resources to be searched at any point in time via the `ScavengerProvider`.
-3. Display the results with a React hook.
+3. Display the results with the `useScavenger` hook.
+4. (Optional) Load resources via an `async` function later.

 ## Understanding vs. Boilerplate Code